NickMcConnell/FAangband/docs/world.rst

 The Town Level
 ==============

-The town level is where you will begin your adventure.
-The town consists of eight buildings (each with an entrance), some townspeople, and a wall which surrounds the town and may contain streams of lava.
-The first time you are in town it will be daytime, but note that the sun rises and falls (rather instantly) as time passes.
+Every adventure begins in a town.
+The town consists of either four or nine buildings (each with an entrance), some townspeople, and a wall which surrounds the town.
+The first time you are in town it will be daytime, but note that the sun rises and sets (rather instantly) as time passes.

 Townspeople
 ===========